makersacademy/airport_challenge/README.md

 plane_ID | "Tail number" | G-EBBT for a de Havilland DH.34 registered in 1922
 airport_ID | IATA airport code (trigram) | LBA for Leeds–Bradford (Airport)
 </br>

 Next steps (incomplete)
 -----
+My first thought was actually to do a whole menu structure to separate out the system designer and air traffic controller user story functionality (why should a system designer be able to land planes or an ATC tamper with airport capacity?) and to make the interaction less 'ugly'.
+The main difference in that implementation would have been to run the whole programme ('airport.rb') from the command line with helpful, programme-generated messages along the way, rather than the more 'raw' irb interaction in this repo, which relies on clunky commands like `plane_1 = Plane.New("LAX", 20)` or `airport_1.land(plane_1)`.

+Changing the code to do this would probably be the main next step I would take.
+I think it could be done quite easily - in a similar way to the interactive menu in my earlier <a href ='https://github.com/Dominic-Taylor-Dev/student-directory'>student-directory project</a> except probably making the menu a class of its own rather than just a method - but I didn't implement this for a couple of reasons:

+1) It would have overcomplicated things, for the actual set of user stories provided
+2) I wasn't confident with simulating user inputs for RSpec tests.
+I think the syntax would run something like this for an

+There is also other functionality that I could imagine implementing, such as making it possible to save airports

 Additional guidance from the original (Makers Academy) brief
 -----